SAN ANTONIO FREEWAY HISTORY

 San Antonio is known for having an unusual number of street naming

 idiosyncrasies that confound locals and visitors alike.
-But
+One of those is

 with "Wurzbach" in their name: Wurzbach